apologetics: reasoned arguments in justification of something

 Five disciplines to study:

-This framework, though helpful, is not exhaustive.
+This helpful framework is not meant to be exhaustive.